sdss/sdss_brain/docs/sphinx/intro.rst

 Finally we define the ``_load_object_from_file`` method to load FITS file data using a ``load_fits_file`` helper function.
 These methods can perform any number of tasks related to handling of said data.
-In this example, we keep it simple by only loading the data itself.
+In this example, we keep it simple by only loading the data itself into the ``data`` attribute.
+The ``data`` attribute is a common attribute to store any data loaded from files, a db, or over the API.
 Note that we must define all abstract methods even if we aren't ready to use them.
 Thus we also define placeholders for the `api` and `db` load methods.

 Now that we have our class defined, let's see it in use.
 We can explicitly load a filename.
 ::